mikeal/ZDAG/README.md

 ZDAG allows you to write your own compression right into your data structure.

-ZDAG hands you a compression engine for you to structure your data into for compression rates far beyond what just a generic string compression algorithm can give you because you can shape your data to fit.
+ZDAG hands you a compression engine for you to program your data into for structural compression rates far beyond what just a generic string compression algorithm can give you because you can shape your data to fit.

 ZDAG offers you: